A southern Iceland stay on points at the Hotel Ranga

 Growing up, I was a huge fan of the “Little House on the Prairie” books (and the TV show, of course).
 The hotel exterior, while rustic, reminded me very much of this series, but the inside offered thoughtful touches and a unique charm you won’t find anywhere else in Iceland.
 Here’s what it was like to stay at this one-of-a-kind hotel.

-World of Hyatt is a TPG-favourite loyalty programme thanks to its fantastic redemption rates compared to its peers, such as Marriott Bonvoy and Hilton Honors.
+World of Hyatt is a TPG-favorite loyalty program thanks to its fantastic redemption rates compared to its peers, such as Marriott Bonvoy and Hilton Honors.
 While there are plenty of Hyatt properties to choose from within the U.S., the chain has a much smaller global footprint.
-As such, Hotel Ranga is one of just two Icelandic properties part of the World of Hyatt programme.
+As such, Hotel Ranga is one of just two Icelandic properties part of the World of Hyatt program.

 Hotel Ranga is actually part of Hyatt’s partnership with the Small Luxury Hotels of the World collection, spanning 500-plus hotels in more than 90 countries.
 These are not the typical hotels you’ll find just about anywhere — think boutique hotels with unique spaces and amenities that go above and beyond.

 Award availability tends to be more limited than other Hyatt options, but you can book a standard room for 30,000 Hyatt points with the right dates.
-My stay cost $525 (about £380) per night in cash.
+While this stay costs $525 per night in cash, with my Chase Sapphire Preferred Card, I transferred 60,000 Ultimate Rewards points over to World of Hyatt, getting 1.75 cents in value from this booking.

 A nice added perk of booking through the SLH program is the ancillary benefits.
 For example, I enjoyed a $50 restaurant credit, free breakfast, a room upgrade and more — available even for non-elite World of Hyatt members.